mabilbao/node-layer-webhooks-services-sendgrid/README.md

 In addition, the following properties will be added:

-* `sender` Object: This will be the object you provide via a `getUser` call on the sender of this Message.
+* `sender` Object: This will be an object returned from Layer's Identity Service _or_ an object you provide via an `identities` call on the sender of this Message.
-* `recipient` Object: This will be the object you provide via a `getUser` call on a single recipient
+* `recipient` Object: This will be an object returned from Layer's Identity Service _or_ an object you provide via an `identities` call on a single recipient
 * `text` String: This will extract any text/plain parts and concatenate their body's together into an easily accessed string

 A typical template might look like: